-These delicious grilled portobello mushrooms are brushed with a tasty marinade of balsamic vinegar, olive oil, lemon juice, and garlic.
+These grilled portobello mushrooms feature a flavorful marinade of balsamic vinegar, olive oil, lemon juice, and garlic.
+Ready in 20 minutes, they're one of my favorite side dishes.

 Ingredients

-- Fresh portobellos: Try to find ones that are all about the same size.
+- Portobellos: Try to find ones that are about the same size.

 Instructions

-- Grill the seasoned mushrooms until tender, 4-5 minutes on the first side and 2-3 more minutes on the second side.
+Grill the mushrooms until tender, 4-5 minutes on the first side and 2-3 more minutes on the second side.
+Brush them with more marinade before flipping them.

 Recipe FAQs

-I don't recommend that.
-Distilled white vinegar is very acidic and won't taste good in this recipe.
+No. Distilled white vinegar is highly acidic and won't taste good in this recipe.
 It also won't promote browning and caramelizing the way balsamic vinegar does.
+Please use aged balsamic vinegar - a young vinegar will be too acidic.
+I don't recommend using any other type of vinegar in this recipe.

-These tasty mushrooms make a great side dish to any meat, chicken, or fish.
-But they are so flavorful and substantial, that you can easily serve them as a main course.
+Grilled portobello mushrooms make a great side dish to any meat, chicken, or fish.
+But they are so flavorful and substantial that you can also serve them as a main course.

 Just add a couple of side dishes, such as mashed cauliflower and broccoli salad.
 You can also serve them with a couple of fried or poached eggs.

-Another option is to use these mushrooms to make tasty portobello burgers.
-Try cloud bread or 90-second bread for a gluten-free and low-carb bun.
+Another option is to use these mushrooms to make portobello burgers.
+Use cloud bread or 90-second bread for a gluten-free and low-carb bun.

 Recipe Card